keptn/keptn/cli/README.md

     keptn configure domain
     ```

-- **name**: Specifies the name of the enitiy.
+- **name**: Specifies the name of the entity.
 Names are case-sensitive.

 - **flags**: Specifies additional parameters and flags the command requires.